 The most important sanctuary rule

 Sanctuary comes from federal law Title 10 U.S. Code section 12686.
-It’s deceptively simple: if you’re a Reservist on active duty (not for training!) who goes over 18 years of points (while on active duty), then you get to stay on active duty until you’re eligible for an active-duty retirement at 20 years.
+It’s deceptively simple: if you’re a Reservist on active duty (not for training!) who goes over 18 years of active duty points (and while on active duty), then you get to stay on active duty until you’re eligible for an active-duty retirement at 20 years.

 Yes: sanctuary only happens when you’re on active duty.